navanthiga/Navanthiga/README.md

 I'm a BTech student in **Artificial Intelligence & Data Science**, passionate about building smart, scalable, and impactful tech.
 I enjoy developing AI models, crafting intuitive web apps, and contributing to open-source projects.
 With a strong academic background and a creative spark from dance, I bring both logic and energy to everything I do!

 ### 🏆 Achievements:
-- 📚 9-pointer student while pursuing a dual degree (consistently!)
+- 📚 9-pointer student while pursuing a dual degree
 - 👩‍💻 Built AI-powered and EdTech applications
 - 💃 Passionate classical dancer – creativity meets code!